-- .1 Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - .2 Concrete Substrates for Resilient Stair Treads and Accessories: Prepare according to ASTM F 710.

-- .1 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - .2 Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by manufacturer.
-Do not use solvents. - .3 Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer. - .4 Moisture Testing: Perform tests recommended by manufacturer and as follows.
+- .1 Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - .2 Concrete Substrates for Resilient Stair Treads and Accessories: Prepare according to ASTM F 710. - .1 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - .2 Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by manufacturer.
+Do not use solvents. - .3 Mechanically remove contamination on the substrate that may cause damage to the resilient flooring material.
+Permanent and non-permanent markers, pens, crayons, paint, etc., must not be used to write on the back of the flooring material or used to mark the substrate as they could bleed through and stain the flooring material. - .4 Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer. - .5 Prepare Substrates according to ASTM F 710 including the following: - .1 Moisture Testing: Perform tests recommended by manufacturer.
 Proceed with installation only after substrates pass testing. - .1 Perform anhydrous calcium chloride test, ASTM F 1869.
+Results must not exceed 5 lbs.
+Moisture Vapor Emission Rate per 1,000 sq. ft. in 24 hours. - or - - .2 Perform relative humidity test using in situ probes, ASTM F 2170.
+Must not exceed 80%. - .2 A pH test for alkalinity must be conducted.
+Results should range between 7 and 9.
+If the test results are not within the acceptable range of 7 to 9, the installation must not proceed until the problem has been corrected. - .3 Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer. - .6 Wood steps/substrates - .1 The substrate must be rigid, free of movement. - .2 Single wood and tongue and groove substrate should be covered with 1/4" (6.4 mm) or 1/2" (13 mm) APA approved underlayment plywood. - .1 Use 1/4" (6.4 mm) thick underlayment panels for boards with a face width of 3" (76 mm) or less.

-Proceed with installation only after substrates have maximum moisture-vapor-emission rate of 3 lb of water/1000 sq. ft. in 24 hours. - .2 Perform relative humidity test using in situ probes, ASTM F 2170.
-Proceed with installation only after substrates have maximum 75 percent relative humidity level measurement. - .3 Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - .4 Do not install resilient products until they are same temperature as the space where they are to be installed. - .1 Move resilient products and installation materials into spaces where they will be installed at least 48 hours in advance of installation. - .5 Sweep and vacuum clean substrates to be covered by resilient products immediately before installation.
+- .2 Use 1/2" (76 mm) thick underlayment panels for boards with a face width wider than 3" (76 mm). - .3 Do not install over OSB (Oriented Strand Board), particle board, chipboard, lauan or compoSite type underlayments. - .7 Fill cracks, holes, depressions and irregularities in the substrate with good quality Portland cement based underlayment leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - .8 Floor covering shall not be installed over expansion joints. - .9 Do not install resilient products until they are same temperature as the space where they are to be installed. - .1 Move resilient products and installation materials into spaces where they will be installed at least 48 hours in advance of installation. - .10 Sweep and vacuum clean substrates to be covered by resilient products immediately before installation.